Frequently Asked Questions:

 * How do you have your own radio station?
 A low powered FM transmitter is connected to a computer in order to allow the musical portion in your vehicle .
 The computer controls the lights and plays the music.
 My transmitter was purchased from Ramsey Electronics.

 * How long does it take to plan & set up the display?
 Planning of the next year's display starts shortly after the current year is up & running!
 This allows me to purchase the lights at discount after Christmas.
 For planning the true "lay-out" of the display, I start a couple months before the show.
-Initially, with only a few helping hands, it would take approximately a month to set up the entire display.
+In the beginning years, with only a few helping hands, it would take approximately a month to set up the entire display.
 Over the years, I have been blessed with many volunteers, and the actual setting up of the physical display can be accomplished in a day.
 This is only the display portion of the program.
 It takes an additional week to run the necessary cables & electricity to each unit, and to map all the drives.

 * Do you reimburse yourself for the cost of the electricity or essentials to run the display?
 No, 100% of all the money donated by the visitors goes to the CAN Council GLBR & Habitat for Humanity Saginaw-Shiawassee.
 This light show is really about giving back to the community and those less fortunate.
 Freeland Lights is our family's gift to the community.